Niche Keyword Research for Small Businesses [Free Tools]

 haven’t been covered by every major search marketing publication back then yet.
 I was among the first.

-Over the years my popularity dwindled because I mostly worked for clients while others stepped up their game and created often comprehensive guides for each of those topics.
+At the same time others stepped up their game and created often comprehensive guides for each of those topics.

 So these days I have to do niche keyword research for myself.
 I usually use free tools for that purpose.